 I also don’t recommend trying this if you have trouble with discipline and consistency, I know I do, when I’m watching a video it’s hard to keep focus and not switch to something else, this also applies a little bit to some of these other options.

 This is a triple pack, 3 apps from the same developer, all of them work the same but cover different topics.
-They are called complete music reading trainer, complete rhythm trainer and complete ear trainer.
+They are called complete music reading trainer, complete rhythm trainer, and complete ear trainer.

-The apps are made to practice drills,for example in the reading trainer you need to identify notes on a music sheet, each exercise introduces a new note, then they add sharps and flats and then they change the clef.
+The apps are made to practice drills, for example in the reading trainer you need to identify notes on a music sheet, each exercise introduces a new note, then they add sharps and flats and then they change the clef.

 They give you a little bit of theory if needed, an arcade mode, achievements to make it feel more like a game.

-So you may already noticed, this is pretty much the same as Perfect ear, so i recommend trying both to see which one you like better, or just download the specific trainer you want.
+So you may already notice, this is pretty much the same as Perfect ear, so i recommend trying both to see which one you like better, or just download the specific trainer you want.

 Learn to Sing